evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_40_e-tron/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 82.0 kWh and a net usable capacity of 76.6 kWh, providing a 5.4 kWh buffer (6.6%) for battery protection.
 With a nominal voltage of 350 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
+This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 528 to 452 km (328-281 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 14.5 kWh/100 km for the base model and 16.9 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.